 8. Don't be afraid to reach out to people you admire

 Even when I had an audience big enough to approach leading artists and designers for an interview, I was pretty shy about doing so.
 I suppose I didn't want to bother them.
-But actually, people are more than happy to oblige.
-Especially the more famous names.
+But actually, people are more than happy to oblige — especially the more famous names.

-And once you feature a few big personalities, the rest will naturally follow.
+And once you feature a few prominent personalities, the rest will naturally follow.
 For instance, our interview with Milton Glaser opened many doors for us.
 The emails flooded in from creative people and agencies all over the world.

 9. Go out there, meet people and be proud of what you're doing

 I've always been pretty reluctant to shout about Creative Boom.
 Probably related to that old British habit of not wanting to "show off" or be a self-obsessed bore.
-But the last 10 years have eventually taught me that it's ok to celebrate what you've achieved, no matter how small.
+But the last ten years have eventually taught me that it's ok to celebrate what you've achieved, no matter how small.

 Avoid self-deprecation when you tell people about your magazine.
 Be proud of it and yourself.
 Remember it's not just something you're doing to make you happy; you're also helping to advance your career, make great connections, etc.

 I know if I'd just run a PR agency, people's eyes would've glazed over.
-But by having Creative Boom, it's an interesting extra.
-A topic of conversation.
+But by having Creative Boom, it's an interesting extra — a topic of conversation.
 You also become "useful" to people, as you might be able to help them.
 And believe me, most will return the favour in future.

 10. Don't be afraid to change things or know when to call it a day